Uemerson/django-python-lint-github-actions/README.md

-# django-python-lint-github-actions
+# About
-A Django template with lint and docker
+A example to lint code with github actions